kornysietsma/polyglot-code-scanner/README.md

 ## A note about releases

-In the (long-ish) gap since I last made a release, Travis has stopped supporting open-source so my builds no longer work.
+I am hopefully repairing the release mechanism so releases will work again!

-More recent releases you will need to build yourself, until I get an alternative CI setup going.
+However, for M1 macs this won't work - github actions doesn't yet support M1 macs for free, so you'll have to build binaries yourself for now.

 ## Intro